sasquatch678/A-Painted-World---Remastered/Gameplay/Magic.md

 ﻿The classic Morrowind Mark and Recall spells have been added to vendors for teleporting to custom locations.
 These spells include a brief casting delay similar to Extrication: Once you mark a location, it leaves a wisp at the location and remains active until you travel to the Shivering Isles (or vice versa) or are taken to jail.
 In such cases, you’ll need to cast ﻿a new mark.
 This functionality is especially useful when fast travel is disabled.
 Exercise caution: Remember that recalling into an area with no exit may break ﻿your game.

-#### Create/Enchant spell (
+#### Create/Enchant spell
-Spell Weave (Mysticism): Allow to create a spell outside the University and without a spell making altar.
+Spell Weave (Mysticism): Allow to create a spell outside the University and without a spellmaking altar.
 Spell Forge (Mysticism): Allow enchanting of items without an enchanting altar.

 #### Spellfire